How to speed up a slow Mac: 17 proven methods

 2. Free up RAM

-Your Mac's RAM (Random Access Memory) is where it stores temporary information for quick access.
+Your Mac's RAM (Random Access Memory) stores temporary information for quick access.
 The more you store in your RAM, the greater the risk that your Mac will become slower.
 A good solution would be to kill background processes, as this can reclaim some speed.

 Closing certain apps can immediately liberate memory and minimize lags.
 Use the Activity Monitor to close any background processes that are still running (see the instructions above).

-You can also perform this operation if your system urgently needs a fresh memory.
+You can also perform Terminal operation if your system urgently needs a fresh memory.
 The native macOS tool, Terminal, has a special command to release your available RAM.
 Here's how to use it:

 Note that there are dedicated apps that include a feature specifically for clearing your Mac's RAM, automatically removing unnecessary clutter.
-With CleanMyMac X, you can easily enhance your Mac's performance with a simple yet effective method we've found beneficial for many Mac computers.
-Here's how to do it:
+My choice is CleanMyMac X, which can easily enhance Mac's performance.

 This action swiftly cleans your Mac's memory, potentially speeding up your apps.
 Additionally, CleanMyMac X offers features to manage Hung Applications and Heavy Memory Consumers within the Optimization section, allowing you to further optimize performance by addressing the most significant memory users.
 Give it a try and enjoy the improvement in your Mac's functionality.